Table of Contents

 Settle Down in a Milwaukee Suburb

 Commuting into the city from a neighboring suburb is not a problem for many families in Milwaukee.
 Whether you’re looking for more acreage or a country lifestyle, consider one of the many suburbs resting just outside the city limits.
-Though many residents love areas like Colgate and Brookfield, we’ve highlighted some other suburbs that are also worth checking out.
+Though many residents love areas like Elm Grove and Brookfield, here are some other suburbs that are also worth checking out.

 Cost of Living: Is Milwaukee Affordable?